sntissera/Relative-Abundance-of-Amino-Acids/docs/documentation.md

-# Relative abundance of nucleotides amino acids
+# Relative abundance of nucleotides and amino acids

 ## A simple project that calulates the relative abundance of Nucleotides and Amino acids.